10 Expert-approved Business Credit Card Tips

 It’s best to pay off your credit card bill in full every billing cycle to avoid unnecessary costs.
 Credit card balances that are carried over to the next billing cycle will be charged with interest rates that can accumulate quickly.
 Once your balance piles up, it would be more difficult to get out of debt, and this can be detrimental to your business’s overall financial health.

 Business owners needing to make a large purchase may benefit from business credit cards with 0% APR offers.
-Also, those who want to consolidate existing debts from other credit cards can take advantage of the best business credit cards for balance transfers, which are best for paying off debts from other high-interest cards.
+Also, those wanting to consolidate existing debts from other credit cards can take advantage of the best business credit cards for balance transfers, which are best for paying off debts from other high-interest cards.
 Make sure you repay your balances before the introductory period ends to avoid being charged with the regular APR.

 4. Spend Less Than 30% of Your Credit Limit

 High-limit business credit cards are great for businesses with substantial expenses each month.
-It’s important to monitor your monthly spending carefully to ensure that you only spend less than 30% of your credit limit.
+It’s important to carefully monitor your monthly spending to ensure you only spend less than 30% of your credit limit.
 Doing so will not only keep your statement manageable but also help improve your credit score by maintaining a low credit utilization ratio.

-The amount of credit you’re using compared to your total available credit limit, which can be calculated per card or for all the cards your business owns.
+Credit utilization ratio: The amount of credit you’re using compared to your total available credit limit, which can be calculated per card or for all the cards your business owns.
 To improve your credit score, a good credit utilization ratio that ranges from 0% to 30% is recommended.

 5. Take Advantage of Credit Card Rewards

 One of the advantages of business credit cards is that they offer rewards that can be useful for your business.
-When choosing the best credit card for your small business, it’s important to consider the type of rewards that are most useful for your company.
-It’s also great to take advantage of sign-up bonuses if you have necessary expenses that can meet the spending requirements.
+Make sure to choose a card that offers the type of rewards you prefer to earn.
+Also, don’t forget to take advantage of sign-up bonuses if you have necessary expenses that can meet the spending requirements.

 Rewards can come in the form of cash back as a statement credit or cash deposit, points that can be redeemed as merchandise, and travel rewards that can be used for flights and hotel stays.
+For options, see our best cash back cards and leading cards for miles.

 To maximize your rewards, it’s crucial to choose a card that offers rewards on expense categories that align with your business’s spending habits.
-For example, if you spend big in one specific category, such as gas, choose a card that pays more lucrative rewards in that category.
-However, if your expenses vary across several categories, then it’s best to choose a card that pays fixed-rate rewards on all expenses categories.
+For example, if you have substantial spending on gas, choose one of the top-ranking business fuel credit cards.
+However, if your expenses vary across several categories, it’s best to choose a card that pays fixed-rate rewards on all expense categories.

 6. Find a Business Credit Card With Few Fees